 - 1/4 cup coarsely chopped pecans

-- 1 teaspoon cinnamon
+- 1 teaspoon ground cinnamon

-- 1/2 teaspoon nutmeg
+- 1/2 teaspoon freshly grated nutmeg

-- 2 1/2 tablespoons butter, melted
+- 2 1/2 tablespoons salted butter melted

 - 1/4 cup rum or brandy